DSCxUQ/notes/1-CLI.md

 ![htop](./images/lecture1/htop.png)

-Oh noes! discord is taking up 35.9% of my CPU which personally, I'm not comfortable with!
+Oh no!
+Discord is taking up 35.9% of my CPU which personally, I'm not comfortable with!
 Time to `kill` it, literally.
 `kill` - From `man`: The kill utility sends a signal to the processes specified by the pid operands.
 Lucky we noted the `pid` of the process from `htop` or `top`! `kill` is used for sending signals to processes - so let's see exactly what signals we can send with `kill -l`

 ```sh